joagonca/bmw_cardata/README.md

 | Rear Left Door | Rear left door open/closed |
 | Rear Right Door | Rear right door open/closed |

 > **Note**: Additional entities are created dynamically when new telemetry keys are discovered via MQTT streaming.
+All entities include a `last_changed` attribute showing when the value was last updated by the vehicle.

 ## Prerequisites